Glaucoma eye pressure vs. normal eye pressure

 The Glaucoma Research Foundation defines normal eye pressure as a measurement that falls between between 12 and 22 mm Hg.
 The last part (mm Hg) stands for millimeters of mercury, the unit of measurement for inner-eye pressure.

 If your eye pressure, also called intraocular pressure or IOP, registers higher than that range, it doesn’t automatically mean that you have glaucoma.
-If a doctor doesn’t see evidence of glaucoma, the condition is labeled ocular hypertension.
+If your eye doctor doesn’t see evidence of glaucoma, the condition is labeled ocular hypertension.
 This can exist on its own, or eventually lead to glaucoma.

 Doctors refer to patients with ocular hypertension as glaucoma suspects.